 Still not sure if it is a QGIS problem, GeoServer problem or data problem though.
 I will post a couple of pictures with more info for reference.
 If you need more information I'll try to provide.

-#3 Updated by Nikola Jankovic almost 2 years ago
+#3 Updated by Nikola Jankovic about 2 years ago

 Sorry for the wait.
 The test server is up and running at https://geoserver.eodc.eu/geoserver/ows